Elizabeth Horsell

 Elizabeth Horsell (bapt.
-27 June 1798 – 12 June 1874) was an English activist and writer.
-She was known for her work in the temperance movement and vegetarian advocacy.
+27 June 1798 – 12 June 1874) was an English social reformer and writer.
+She was active in the temperance and vegetarianism movements.
 Horsell authored The Penny Domestic Assistant and Guide to Vegetarian Cookery (1850), an early vegan cookbook.
-Alongside her husband, publisher and reformer William Horsell, she operated a hydropathic infirmary in Ramsgate and contributed to numerous public lectures and reform initiatives.
+With her husband, the publisher and social reformer William Horsell, she ran a hydropathic establishment in Ramsgate and took part in public lectures and reform work.

 Biography

 Early and personal life

-Elizabeth Gillett was born in 1798 in Bromyard, Herefordshire, the daughter of John and Anne Gillett.
-She was baptised on 27 June 1798.
-She married William Horsell in Vowchurch on 30 June 1834.
+Horsell was born Elizabeth Gillett, the daughter of John and Anne Gillett.
+She was baptised on 27 June 1798 in Bromyard, Herefordshire.
+She married William Horsell at Vowchurch on 30 June 1834.

-Activism
+Social reform

-From the 1840s, Horsell became active in the temperance movement and was invited to speak at Dr John Lee's Peace and Temperance Festival.
-Alongside her husband, she also participated in vegetarian meetings in London, giving lectures at venues including the Talfourd Hotel, as well as further afield.
+From the 1840s, Horsell was involved in the temperance movement and was invited to speak at Dr John Lee's Peace and Temperance Festival.
+With her husband, she attended vegetarian meetings in London and lectured at venues including the Talfourd Hotel.

 In 1846, the couple moved to Ramsgate, where they established a hydropathic boarding house.
-While the establishment was being set-up, Horsell ran a family school for the "moral, intellectual and physical improvement" of children.
+Before it opened, Horsell ran a family school for the "moral, intellectual and physical improvement" of children.

 The Penny Domestic Assistant and Guide to Vegetarian Cookery

-In 1850, Horsell published the vegan cookbook The Penny Domestic Assistant and Guide to Vegetarian Cookery, through her husband's press.
-It offered recipes free from animal products and salt.
-It includes guidance on domestic economy, industry, and hygiene, along with statistical tables and moral reflections.
-The work was intended to support the physical and social improvement of those adopting a vegetarian lifestyle.
+In 1850, Horsell published The Penny Domestic Assistant and Guide to Vegetarian Cookery, a vegan cookbook issued by her husband's press.
+The book contained recipes without animal products or salt, together with material on domestic economy, industry, hygiene, statistics, and Christian moral instruction.
+An advertisement in The Vegetarian Advocate described it as a guide to domestic management for vegetarian households.

 Later life and death

-Following her husband's death in 1863, Horsell continued to contribute to the vegetarian movement and ran a girls' boarding school that accommodated vegetarian pupils.
-She also wrote several letters to the Vegetarian Messenger, in which she reaffirmed her commitment to dietary reform and abstinence from tea, coffee, and cocoa.
-In one letter, she expressed her hope that readers would "work while it is called to-day, for the social, physical, and spiritual improvement of your day and generation."
-In another, she described herself as "a new creature in Christ Jesus" and framed her advocacy of vegetarianism and teetotalism in explicitly Christian terms.
-In the same correspondence, she expressed grief over the loss of her husband, writing in 1865 that she felt "more and more the loss of my dear husband."
+After William Horsell's death in 1863, Horsell lived at Sydenham Cottage, Lee, Kent.
+She remained connected with the vegetarian movement.
+From her home, she ran a girls' boarding school that accepted vegetarian pupils.

+In January 1866, Horsell wrote to The Dietetic Reformer and Vegetarian Messenger to reaffirm her commitment to dietary reform and her abstinence from tea, coffee, and cocoa.
+She described herself as "a new creature in Christ Jesus", connected vegetarianism and teetotalism with her Christian beliefs, and urged readers to "work while it is called to-day, for the social, physical, and spiritual improvement of your day and generation".
+She also wrote that she felt "more and more the loss of my dear husband."

-Horsell remained active in the movement from her home in Lee, Kent, which at the time was a developing village on the outskirts of London, and continued her advocacy until her death.
-She died on 12 June 1874 at Sydenham Cottage, aged 76.
+Horsell died on 12 June 1874 at Sydenham Cottage, aged 76.
 She was buried in Lewisham on 18 June.